sunnyjaycer/ricochet-analytics/README.md

 1. All addresses that have streamed to a selected Stream Market
 2. Rates at which those addresses are streaming
 3. Counts total and active streamers

+Also formats results into a CSV file (out.csv)